pablomorillas02/angular-import-organizer/README.md

 2. Run the command `Organize imports in this file` from the command palette (`Ctrl+Shift+P`).
 3. Imports will be automatically sorted and grouped.

+> You can also organize all imports under `src` folder by running: `Organize all imports in this project`.

 ## Configuration

 Currently, the extension does not expose customizable settings.
 All organization rules are predefined.